 - Organize your research so it makes sense and doesn’t get tossed when you die.

 - Gather, sort, organize, archive, backup, maintain, display, and share your favorite photos!

 - Organize Your Estate Paperwork

-- Collect important documents and make sure someone knows where they are.
+- Gather your important documents together, and make sure someone else knows where they are.